 A secured credit card is all but guaranteed to be approved by a lending institution, as you are completely wiping out the financial risk of the lender by providing the security, usually a cash deposit of about $500.
 The credit limits of secured cards are set based on the amount of cash that you’re depositing, so it’s impossible to accumulate more debt than what you’ve already pledged as collateral.

-By using the card like a normal credit card, putting small purchases on it, and religiously paying them off on time, you are actively building positive revolving credit history, which indicates to lenders that you are creditworthy.
+By using the card like a standard credit card, putting small purchases on it, and religiously paying them off on time, you are actively building a positive revolving credit history, which indicates to lenders that you are credit-worthy.
 Credit unions are a great place to start with these, as they will typically report your activity to all three credit bureaus, ensuring that the positive reporting shows up anywhere a potential lender may look.

 Additionally, after several months of responsibly using your secured credit card, it’s not uncommon for the bank or card company to reward your good behavior by increasing your credit limit without requiring any additional cash collateral – a huge win.

-Goodwill adjustments are a little known trick in the credit world that can have a very powerful impact on your credit score.
+Goodwill adjustments are a little-known trick in the credit world that can have a potent impact on your credit score.

 Consider this scenario: you’ve been juggling payables to ensure that payroll clears and your employees get paid on time.
 You’ve done the right thing in a tough time by prioritizing payroll over unsecured debt.
 However, as a result, you’ve become 30 days (or more) late on one of your business credit cards.
 This will undoubtedly leave a negative remark on your personal credit report, weighing down your overall score.

-These types of “late” marks on your credit report will haunt you for the next seven years, at which point they are finally purged.
-During those seven years, your ability to obtain financing will be adversely affected, as it becomes clear to any lender that you have had issues meeting your obligations in the past.
+These types of “late” marks on your credit report will haunt you for the next seven years, at which point they finally get purged.
+During those seven years, your ability to obtain financing will be adversely affected, as it becomes apparent to any lender that you have had issues meeting your obligations in the past.